philomena-dev/philomena/README.md

 > [!TIP]
 > See the source code of `scripts/philomena.sh` for details on the additional parameters and other subcommands.

+## Devcontainer Specifics

+The devcontainer is configured with the `docker-compose.yml`.
+The IDE attaches to the `app` service of the stack.
+You can use `docker compose` to manage the stack but be careful not to shutdown the `app` service.
+Use `philomena` commands instead that make sure the `app` service is always running.

+If you are developing on a remote SSH host, then make sure to configure port forwarding for `web:80` (yes, use the `host:port` notation) to be able to access the application in your browser.

 ## Troubleshooting